What would I do

 2. Ask the breeder if it would be permissible to send a supplement to give your pup, to be scooped into the food as early as food is offered.

-If that’s acceptable, send a can of Transfer Factor Canine Complete, with the instruction to follow the label for dosages.
-This will extend the deepest immune protection possible, by continuing to supply transfer factors similar to those in the dam’s colostrum, keeping the immune system of your pup on high alert for any pathogens.
+If that’s acceptable, send a can of Rampart, with instructions to follow the label for dosages.
+This will extend the deepest immune protection possible by continuing to supply transfer factors similar to those in the dam’s colostrum, keeping the immune system of your pup on high alert for any pathogens.

-Each scoop has the power of transfer factors and synergists for immune enhancement, plus a great balance of nutrients and probiotics to enhance your pup’s resistance, both generally and locally in the gut.
+Each scoop has the power of transfer factors and synergists for immune enhancement, plus a great balance of nutrients and probiotics to enhance your pup’s resistance, generally and locally, in the gut.

 Mom's Good Input